baltrad/baltrad-exchange/doc/index.rst

 **baltrad.exchange.runner.runners.triggered_fetch_runner**
   A triggered runner.
 This runner implements 'message_aware' so that a json-message can be handled.
 This runner is triggered from the WSGI-process and as such is using the WSGI-servers thread pool. **TODO: Implement this as a producer/consumer thread to avoid any possibility to starve the WSGI-thread pool.**

+  The fetcher runner will react on a trigger message and then use a protocol-specific fetcher to retrieve files from a server host in some way.
+Currently there is support for the following fetchers.

+  **baltrad.exchange.net.fetchers.sftp_fetcher** - Fetches files from host using sftp

+  **baltrad.exchange.net.fetchers.scp_fetcher**  - Fetches files from host using scp

+  **baltrad.exchange.net.fetchers.ftp_fetcher**  - Fetches files from host using ftp

+  **baltrad.exchange.net.fetchers.copy_fetcher** - Fetches files from host using file copy

 Processors (processor)
 ======================